godby-group/idea-public/README.md

 * Established and novel localisation measures
 * Many-body perturbation theory with implementation of various approximate vertex corrections for comparison

+## iDEA publications

+A list of publications based on the iDEA code so far is available on [the iDEA code's home page](https://www-users.york.ac.uk/~rwg3/idea.html).

+## Citing iDEA

+If you use iDEA, we would appreciate a reference to the iDEA code's home page, [https://www-users.york.ac.uk/~rwg3/idea.html](https://www-users.york.ac.uk/~rwg3/idea.html), and to one relevant publication from our group: you might consider:

+* For exact solution of the many-particle Schrödinger equation and reverse engineering of the exact DFT/TDDFT Kohn-Sham potential: [Publication 1](http://www-users.york.ac.uk/~rwg3/abst_81-110.html#Paper_87)
+* For Hartree-Fock and hybrid calculations: [Publication 9](http://www-users.york.ac.uk/~rwg3/abst_81-110.html#Paper_97)
+* For the iDEA code's local-density approximations: [Publication 10](http://www-users.york.ac.uk/~rwg3/abst_81-110.html#Paper_98)

 ## How to get iDEA